NieneB/InternshipReport/index.md

 Geo-visualization is so broad and there are so many ways in which a dataset can be described that it is not possible to set up a framework in steps to follow.
 For the field-names there are probably a variety of forms to present them.
 From simply displaying the names on a map, to animated dynamic maps.

 ###Back-end
 The technology to build the web application was a restricting factor in the implementation of some ideas.
-For example, displaying the total length of the line, was a hard technical trick and therefore not finished or worked out.
+For example, displaying the total length of the line was a hard technical trick and therefore not finished or worked out.
 Also the panel with the extra base-layers was supposed to show all the time.
 But the plug-in for the miniMap did not support this and there was no time to work around it.
 On the positive site, the D3 package provided good and simple ways to work with the graphical display of the transect line.
 It is an easy tool and draws simple SVG formats in the browser with the possibility to animate it easily.
 Also leaflet proved to be quick and simple, providing the basic needs for a map and displaying the geoJSON of the field-names on it.
 The drawing plug-in was also easily edited so only the possibility for drawing a line was enabled.
-Though, changing the text from English to Dutch was more hard and therefore also not implemented in the short time span.
+Though, changing the text from English to Dutch was harder and therefore also not implemented in the short time span.
 Still some minor defaults can be noticed but the overall picture shows a good first idea of the application.

 The database and API slow down the process of plotting the transect line.
 The AHN data is too detailed for every 10 meters a point is asked to intersect.
 This makes the process really slow, especially when long lines are requested.

 ## Discussion Sub-objective 3.
 Evaluating the web-application
 Though, after the first concept of the application, the time was not found to conduct a good testing round and adjust the application to this.
-The advice and comments received in the end, where very useful and showed clearly where the user got stuck.Though, there was no time to implement this any more.
+The advice and comments received in the end, where very useful and showed clearly where the user got stuck.
+Though, there was no time to implement this anymore.

 The test with the questionnaire was conducted very quickly and not thoroughly.
 The statements posed may be too positively asked.
 5 levels might be giving the people an opportunity of choosing 3 which is too neutral.
 The participants were biased and influenced by that they like heritage and understand the project in the bigger picture.
 More participants were needed and in the target group description.

 Overall the application was perceived attractive and beautiful.
 As the scores of the questionnaire are on the positive side.
 The functionality scored the lowest as the user requirements scored slightly higher.

 # Conclusion
 Although the overall time span of the project was too short, a first prototype application was developed.
-Which already shows the potential of explaining the field-names in correlation to its direct environment.
+This already shows the potential of explaining the field-names in correlation to its direct environment.
 There are many more possibilities of visualization to tell the same story.
 But one type of story had to be selected to tell and develop.
 If this was the best way to tell the story of the field-names can only be tested if multiple visualizations are developed and compared.
 Every geo-visualization needs to be looked at individually and developed specifically for the story it needs to tell.
 There are many recommendations to be done on the technical and design part of the prototype.
 The next section shows some ideas and comments that can easily be implemented when more time was available.